 We have years of experience in establishing causation in professional negligence cases.
 You can trust our Professional Negligence Solicitors will carefully examine the details of your case and advise you on your chances of winning your claim.

 In most cases Professional Negligent claims are settled through Alternative Dispute Resolution (ADR) methods such as negotiation and mediation.
 If Court proceedings prove inevitable, however, we will be ready to fight tenaciously to ensure your best interests are protected.

 Why choose us?

 Professional negligence disputes are hugely varied and can threaten the completion of multi-million-pound projects or deals.
-We are alive to the stakes involved and have the talent, experience, and resolve required to get the outcome that benefits you as an individual or your business.
+Our Coventry based solicitors are alive to the stakes involved and have the talent, experience, and resolve required to get the outcome that benefits you as an individual or your business.

-People choose and recommend us because we get results and in a majority of cases settle disputes outside of Court.
+People choose and recommend us not just in Coventry, Rugby and Leamington, but across the Midlands and the whole of the UK, because our solicitors get results and in a majority of cases settle disputes outside of Court.
 Our Professional Negligence Solicitors will take care of your case, ensuring you understand the options available and get the advice you need to protect your best interests.

 Meet your 'Professional Negligence' specialists

 The team to guide you through your legal needs.

 Depending upon the complexity we are able to offer fixed fees in some cases.
 In other cases our solicitors charge the following hourly rate: